Choosing the right OBD2 Scan Tool for Android – 2018 Revision

 That link above covers apps not only for Android, but iPhone and Windows phones and tablets as well.
 Check it out!

-We have hand-picked 4 of our favorite Android OBD2 scan tools, both in WiFi and Bluetooth configurations.
+We have hand-picked 5 of our favorite Android OBD2 scan tools, both in Wi-Fi and Bluetooth configurations.

-Best Overall OBD2 Android Scan Tool: BlueDriver Professional
+- BlueDriver Professional – Best Overall OBD2 Android Scan Tool

 The BlueDriver Bluetooth Professional scan tool is not the most expensive, but it certainly isn’t the cheapest either.
 But it comes with the reputation of being developed by professional engineers in North America, and it is officially licensed and certified for Apple and Android devices.